Today, Chairman Jeff Miller released the below statement regarding the latest veteran suicide data from the Department of Veterans Affairs.

-Today, the U.S. House of Representatives passed four veterans related bills:
+Today the House passed three veterans related bills, including:

-H.R.
-3593, 5404, 4276, now await consideration by the Senate, and S. 2258 will be sent to the president to be signed into law.
-Following House passage of the bills, Chairman Miller released the below statement:
+These bills now await consideration by the Senate.
+Following House passage of the bills, Chairman Miller released the below statement.

 335 Cannon HOB